-By Stephanie Hughes Contributor What Murfreesboro's best-kept secret is now getting everyone's atten- Stones River Coffee Company, located at 1764 W. Northfield Blvd., opened last spring, and it seems that many people are still unaware of this new attraction.
+By Stephanie Hughes Contributor What was once Murfreesboro's best-kept secret is now getting everyone's attention.
+Stones River Coffee Company, located at 1764 W. Northfield Blvd., opened last spring, and it seems that many people are still unaware of this new attraction.
 SRC offers a wide variety of coffee, cappuccino, iced coffee, smoothies and homemade pastries.
 Customers can choose from various coffees such as lattes, espressos and cappuccinos, served hot or cold.

-Various flavors, such as butterscotch toffee, macadamia nut and French vanilla, can be added to the drink of your choice for an extra boost of fla- If coffee is not your cup of tea, the coffeehouse also offers a wide selection of smoothies and teas.
+Various flavors, such as butterscotch toffee, macadamia nut and French vanilla, can be added to the drink of your choice for an extra boost of flavor.
+If coffee is not your cup of tea, the coffeehouse also offers a wide selection of smoothies and teas.
 Smoothies come in many different flavors, ranging from strawberry and raspberry to mango and granny smith apple.
 Chai, an Indian tea, is also a local favorite.
 According to the store's coowner, Roger Painter, the most popular drink is the Stones River Sweet Delight, which consists of a shot of espresso, white chocolate, caramel, whipped cream and steamed milk.
 However, SRC is not just a coffeehouse.
 They also host various bands on the weekends.
 Various musicians come and sing the blues at 7:30 every Thursday night.
 On the flip side, it's all about jazz on Friday and Saturday nights.
 Every Friday night from 7:30 to 9, Signs of Life, a local jazz band, performs.
 The band consists of four men who are currently working on their first album at MTSU's recording studios.
 Painter's partner, Jeremiah Nave, said the jazz nights attract a fair share of MTSU students on the weekends.
-'We also have jazz program students from MTSU come and perform on Friday nights," Nave Miniscus, another local jazz band, plays every Saturday night at the coffeehouse.
-Saturday nights are also open nights for other musicians to come and play, according to "Anybody that plays jazz, come out and bring your instrument," he said.
+"We also have jazz program students from MTSU come and perform on Friday nights," Nave said.
+Miniscus, another local jazz band, plays every Saturday night at the coffeehouse.
+Saturday nights are also open nights for other musicians to come and play, according to Nave.
+"Anybody that plays jazz, come out and bring your instrument," he said.

 Customers enjoy downtime at Stones River Coffee Company in Murfreesboro.

 Other specialties of the coffeehouse include free Internet access, satellite television and movie nights.
 A new feature of the coffeehouse is chocolate fondue.
-It is available customers Thursday, Friday and Saturday nights and Sundays.
+It is available to customers Thursday, Friday and Saturday nights and Sundays.
 Chocolate fondue comes with fruits, pastries and cakes.
 According to Painter, a unique feature of the coffeehouse is that it is the only place in Rutherford County that roasts coffee beans right inside.
 There are about 30 different varieties of coffee flavors, caffeinated and decaffeinated, to choose from.
 Customers have the choice to formulate their own blends of coffee as well.
 The coffeehouse is a nonsmoking environment and does not serve alcohol.
 Hours are 6 a.m. to 9 p.m.
 Monday through Wednesday, 6 a.m. to 11 p.m.
 Thursday through Saturday and 1 p.m. to 9 p.m.
 Sunday.
-To contact the coffeehouse, call 848-6761 or visit the store's Web site at www.stonesrivercoffee.com. • Band creates new genre to fulfill needs Band shares 'alturcore' style, hopes for Nashville record deal By Ryan Noreikas Contributor The members of local band Element-8 say they feel their music doesn't fall into any preexisting genre, so they've created one of their own.
-They call it alturcore.
-"What alturcore,?" one might ask.
-"You'll just have to come see us and find out," said guitarist Banks Camak.
-Camak, Roger "Rabbit' Bither (turntables), Abe Freeland (vocals), Todd Fullford (guitar), Neal Johnson (drums) and Michael Valentine (bass) have been playing together for a year and a half under the name Element-8.
-"The name just randomly came about," Valentine said.
-"We passed around sheets of paper and everyone wrote down a couple of name ideas.
-We eventually narrowed it down to Element-8."
-The band came together in Murfreesboro, though its members are from various cities across the eastern United States.
-Different backgrounds and musical influences are a major contribution to their unique sound.
-Playing Murfreesboro, Nashville, and places outside of Tennessee, the Element is constantly perform-They are sometimes booked several months in advance.
-The Boro and Bongo Johnny's are their usual local venues.
-In Nashville, they play at 328 Performance Hall.
-Exit/In and the Outer Limits.
+SIDELINES 5 To contact the coffeehouse, call 848-6761 or visit the store's Web site at www.stonesrivercoffee.com. ◆ Band creates new genre to fulfill needs Band shares 'alturcore' style, hopes for Nashville record deal By Ryan Noreikas Contributor The members of local band Element-8 say they feel their music doesn't fall into any preexisting genre, so they've created one of their own.
+They call it alturcore. sound.

+Playing gigs in Murfreesboro, Nashville, and places outside of Tennessee, the Element is constantly performing.
+They are sometimes booked several months in advance.
+The Boro and Bongo Johnny's are their usual local ries to tell.